martinsumner/leveled/docs/WHY.md

 ![](pics/betting_market.jpg "Betting Market")

 There were some broad parallels between bookmakers in a market and vnodes in a Riak database, and using the actor names just stuck, even though the analogy is imperfect.
+Somehow having a visual model of these mysterious guys in top hats working away, helped me imagine the store in action.

+The name LevelEd owes some part to the influence of my eldest son Ed, and some part to the Yorkshire phrasing of the word Head.